Written by Terry Smith

 You’d have to be a few sandwiches short of a picnic to not realise that using a chainsaw for any task is not something that should be taken lightly, nor something that should be done without proper planning and preparation.
+And the only piece of equipment more important than boots is your chainsaw trousers.

-1. Oregon Yukon Class 1 Leather Chainsaw Protective Boot
+Best alternative chainsaw boot: Oregon Yukon Class 1 Leather Chainsaw Protective Boot

 If you’re new to using a chainsaw and wearing the essential protective clothing, you might be a little confused by some of the language used in the advertisements or reviews.
 Likewise, you might not know what qualifies as a good pair of chainsaw safety boots or what features they should have, so we have put this handy buyer’s guide together for you.